Haloperidol: Medical uses

-Haloperidol was considered indispensable for treating psychiatric emergency situations, although the newer atypical drugs have gained a greater role in a number of situations as outlined in a series of consensus reviews published between 2001 and 2005.
+Haloperidol was considered indispensable for treating psychiatric emergency situations.
+However, the newer atypical drugs have gained a greater role in a number of situations, as outlined in a series of consensus reviews published between 2001 and 2005.

 In a 2013 comparison of 15 antipsychotics in schizophrenia, haloperidol demonstrated standard effectiveness.
 It was 13–16% more effective than ziprasidone, chlorpromazine, and asenapine, approximately as effective as quetiapine and aripiprazole, and 10% less effective than paliperidone.
 A 2013 systematic review compared haloperidol to placebo in schizophrenia:

+In contrast to certain other antipsychotics like risperidone, haloperidol is ineffective as a hallucinogen antidote or "trip killer" in blocking the effects of serotonergic psychedelics like psilocybin and lysergic acid diethylamide (LSD).

 Pregnancy and lactation

 Data from animal experiments indicate haloperidol is not teratogenic, but is embryotoxic in high doses.
 In humans, no controlled studies exist.
 Reports in pregnant women revealed possible damage to the fetus, although most of the women were exposed to multiple drugs during pregnancy.
 In addition, reports indicate neonates exposed to antipsychotic drugs are at risk for extrapyramidal and/or withdrawal symptoms following delivery, such as agitation, hypertonia, hypotonia, tremor, somnolence, respiratory distress, and feeding disorder.
 Following accepted general principles, haloperidol should be given during pregnancy only if the benefit to the mother clearly outweighs the potential fetal risk.

 Haloperidol is excreted in breast milk.
 A few studies have examined the impact of haloperidol exposure on breastfed infants and in most cases, there were no adverse effects on infant growth and development.